Siege of Oran (1707–1708)

 The siege of Oran was a battle between the Spanish Empire and the Regency of Algiers.
 It was started by Mustapha Bouchelaghem, the Bey of Mascara.
-The Algerian victory in the battle led to the city being reconquered by the Algerians for 24 years (1708–1732), before Spanish forces reconquered the town in 1732.
+The Algerian victory in the battle led to the city being reconquered by the Algerians for 24 years (1708–1732), before Spanish forces conquered the town in 1732.

 Background

 In 1509, Spain conquered Oran from the Algerian Kingdom of Tlemcen.
 The Spanish garrison had to engage in a form of diplomacy with the local Algerian tribes, as to not get raided by them.

 Despite Ottoman-Algerian attempts to seize the town, such as in 1563 all failed.

 Around the start of the 18th century, relations with these tribes soured.
 The "peaceful Moors", tribes which engaged in commerce with the Spanish, refused to do so thanks to this drop in relations, isolating the town from North Africa, and forcing the Spanish to supply it through sea.

+In 1703, the new governor of Oran, Don Carlos Carraja raided the Algerian Beni Ameur tribes.
+About 80 were killed and 250 were captured.
+This marked a rupture in Algerian and Spanish relations, which have been favorable since the Algerian-Moroccan war in 1701.

+Taking advantage of the War of the Spanish succession, Dey Mohamed Bektash sent 8500 regular soldiers and many volunteers against Spanish Oran.